-One of the Group's key performance indicators is 'Group operating profit before exceptional items and of relevant controls which address the risk of amortisation of acquired intangibles' (2019/20: £3,005m, 2018/19: £2,607m).
+One of the Group's key performance indicators is 'Group operating profit before exceptional items and amortisation of acquired intangibles' (2019/20: $\pounds 3.005m$, 2018/19: $\pounds 2.607m$).

-Refer to page 49 of the annual report for management's reconciliation of this key performance audit procedures including: indicator to the Group's statutory profit measure.
+Refer to page 49 of the annual report for In order to address this key management's reconciliation of this key performance audit procedures including: indicator to the Group's statutory profit measure.